rahulunair/dead_urls/README.md

 ```bash
 ./check.sh /opt/path_to_doc
 ```
-Both commands will act recursievely, scanning all directories for rst/md docs.
+Both commands will act recursively, scanning all directories for rst/md docs.